francwalter/pollaris/docs/administrators/install.md

 # journalctl -f -u pollaris-worker@service
 ```

+### Optional: Customise your platform

+There are several ways in which you can customise Pollaris to suit your visitors' needs.

+First of all, you can change the name of the platform by setting the `APP_NAME` variable in the `.env.local` file.

+You also can create the following files:

+- `public/custom.css`: custom CSS rules;
+- `public/custom.js`: a custom JS script.

 ## Updating the production environment

 **Please always start by checking the migration notes in [the changelog](/CHANGELOG.md) before updating the application.**